-Restrictions on Working Hours.
+Restrictions on working hours.
 There is a restriction on the maximum regular working hours of employees in Vietnam, and no parties to the employment relationship (employees, unions or employers) can waive this restriction by either individual or collective agreement.
-The regular working hours cannot exceed:

-- Eight hours per day, 48 hours per week, for employees working under normal working conditions. - Six hours per day, 36 hours per week, for employees working in extremely heavy, hazardous or toxic working conditions.
+The regular working hours cannot exceed eight hours per day, or 48 hours per week.
+For employees working in extremely heavy, hazardous or toxic working conditions, the employer must limit the time of exposure to harmful elements in accordance with the law and relevant national technical regulations.